evjrob/birbcam/README.md

 ![architecture](imgs/readme/birbcam_architecture.png)

 The main() function handles setting up the above architecture in which the camera loop runs during the day time and uses OpenCV to retrieve images from the webcam and then detect if changes have occurred in each new frame.
 Images with sufficient change are pushed into a multiprocessing queue where the image processor function retrieves them and classifies them using the fast.ai model.
 Presently this is done using Google Cloud Functions given an issue in which using a PyTorch model trained on x86_64 build in an aarch64 build of the library produces drastically different results.
-Following classification, the images are saved locally
+Following classification, the images are saved locally.

-## Cloud Function

-This Python cloud function is used to facilitate model inference while the bugs making inference on the aarch64 builds of PyTorch.
-Images are passed into the function by converting them into base64 encoded strings and passing them to the REST API endpoint.
-The endpoint returns a JSON object containing the model inference results.

 ## Notebooks

 The notebooks contain a variety of experiments and manual workflows for things like preparing new training data.

 ## Associated Blog Posts